rajratnmore/react_project_install_steps/README.md

 ### To host react project on firebase
     1. npm install firebase
-        2. create firebase.js inside utils folder and paste code which has been given by firebase site just below above 'npm install firebase' command
+        2. create 'firebase.js' inside utils folder and paste code which has been given by firebase site just below above 'npm install firebase' command and also copy two line code in 'firebase.js' file in netflixGPT project only: (Remember below two line put in 'firebase.js' file only in NetflixGPT project.
+                1. import { getAuth } from "firebase/auth"; // put this top of firebase.js file
+                2. export const auth = getAuth(); // Put this at last line into firebase.js file

         3. npm install -g firebase-tools  (To run this command first open your cmd in run as administator mode )
         4. firebase login
         5. firebase init
+            1. Are you ready to proceed?
+(Y/n): Y
-            1. choose - Hosting: Configure files for Firebase Hosting and (optionally) set up Github Action deploys
+            2. (*) Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
-            2. use existing project which is on firebase and choose this project
+            3. Please select an option: (Use arrow keys)
+                > Use an existing project
+            4. Select a default Firebase project for this directory:
+                > netflixgpt-openai-00 (NetflixGPT)
-            3. type 'build' : What do you want to use as your public directory?(public) 'build'
+            5. What do you want to use as your public directory? (public): build
-            4. Configure as single page app (rewrite all urls to /index.html)? (y/N) 'No'
+            6. Configure as a single-page app (rewrite all urls to /index.html)? (y/N): No
-            5. Set up automatic build and deploys with Githib? (y/N) 'No'
+            7. Set up automatic builds and deploys with GitHub? (y/N): No
         6. npm run build
         7. firebase deploy
         And now you are ready to go your hosted site